sf-wdi-25/notes/week-03-ajax-json-express/homework/README.md

 ## Day 1

 1. Complete the giffaw lab
+2. Stretch Challenge:  [spotify-search](https://github.com/sf-wdi-25/spotify-search).
+Do this only if you have free time after giffaw.

 Please use any remaining time to complete and review the exercises from dawn & dusk.
 <!--